 - EDAT 521: Augmentative Communication (3 credits)

 - EDAT 522: Assistive Technology for Individuals with Sensory Impairments (3 credits)

 - EDAT 523: Accessibility and Input Modifications (3 credits)

 - EDAT 524: Universal Design for Learning (3 credits)

-- EDAT 526: Software and Mobile Applications for Individuals with Disabilities (3 credits)
+- EDAT 526: Adapted Positioning and Functional Mobility (3 credits)

 - EDAT 527: Assistive Technology for Independent Living and Employment (3 credits)

 (classes starting in January)

 Priority*: November 1

 Space Available: January 6

 For more information and to apply, visit the admissions website.

 * Priority deadline ensures consideration for the intended semester as well as financial aid options for students.
 Programs will continue to review applications until at capacity.
 Some programs do not review applications past the priority deadline.